Wrestling and BJJ: The Only Way to Be Top Tier

 If you want to read more about the rules of the two styles here is a good resource.

-Training in either style would be applicable to your No-Gi BJJ game because of the takedowns and skills you would learn.
-You learn how to hand fight, clear ties, work your own ties, and MOVE an opponent on their feet to create angles so you can attack and score.
+Training in either style would apply to your No-Gi BJJ game because of the takedowns and skills you would learn.
+You learn how to hand fight, clear ties, work your ties and move an opponent on their feet to create angles to attack and score.

 If you want to be a great grappler, you go above and beyond to separate yourself from your opponents.
 This makes wrestling a FANTASTIC way to do that.